peterhinch/micropython-nano-gui/README.md

 A lightweight and minimal MicroPython GUI library for display drivers based on the `framebuf` class.
-With the exception of the Nokia 5110, such drivers are currently for color and monochrome OLED displays.
-This is coincidental.
+Various display technologies are supported, primarily small color OLED's.

 These images don't do justice to the OLED displays which are visually impressive with bright colors and extreme contrast.
 For some reason they are